s7a7ic/TinkerELEC/README.md

 * doesn't fully shutdown since Kernel 6.5 (power led stays on, device gets warm and draws power)
 * [tinker-s-rk808-full-shutdown.patch](projects/Rockchip/patches/linux/tinker-s/tinker-s-rk808-full-shutdown.patch) enables previous full shutdown behaviour

-**USB Device detection when system is running**
+**USB Device detection when system is running (kernel)**
-* doesn't detect USB devices plugged in when booted and running
+* system doesn't detect USB devices plugged in when fully booted and running
 * fixed by [general-dwc2-fix-rk3288-reset-on-wake-quirk.patch](projects/Rockchip/patches/linux/tinker-s/general-dwc2-fix-rk3288-reset-on-wake-quirk.patch)

+## Install to EMMC

+To install a TinkerELEC image from SDCARD onto the internal emmc storage, you can use the [`emmctool` script](packages/tools/emmctool/scripts/emmctool) (modified to be used on Tinker Board S, included in TinkerELEC).

+> [!CAUTION]
+> Use `emmctool` with care.
+Can wipe data from emmc storage.

 ## Credits